Blue-Wall-Group/BlueWallGroup-wiki-archive/Home.md

 2. General information about the MediaWiki software and project overview can be found [here](https://www.mediawiki.org/wiki/Accessibility_guide_for_developers).

-3. To learn more about accessibility, a guide for developers can be fourd [here](https://www.mediawiki.org/wiki/Accessibility_guide_for_developers).
+3. To learn more about accessibility, a guide for developers can be found [here](https://www.mediawiki.org/wiki/Accessibility_guide_for_developers).

-4. New contributors to the project can learn about setting up a MW development evironment [here](https://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker#Set_up_your_development_environment).
+4. New contributors to the project can learn about setting up an MW development environment [here](https://www.mediawiki.org/wiki/How_to_become_a_MediaWiki_hacker#Set_up_your_development_environment).

 5. MediaWiki uses Git -> Git-Review -> Gerrit for code patch submission, review and merge requests.
 A tutorial on the MediaWiki code review workflow can be found [here](https://www.mediawiki.org/wiki/Gerrit/Tutorial).

-6. A useful pre-gerrit commit checklist can be found [here](https://www.mediawiki.org/wiki/Manual:Pre-commit_checklist).
+6. A useful pre-Gerrit commit checklist can be found [here](https://www.mediawiki.org/wiki/Manual:Pre-commit_checklist).

 7. MediaWiki PHP coding conventions are found [here](https://www.mediawiki.org/wiki/Manual:Coding_conventions/PHP).